bhauman/figwheel-main/docs/tutorial.md

 nil
 ```

 That `nil` response is exactly what we want.
-If if there was a problem
+If there was a problem
 finding or compiling the file the REPL will let you know.

 Now we can call our `what-kind?` function defined in `hello.cruel-world`: